ArthurYangCN/cse15l-lab-reports/index.md

 ![Image](cat2.png)
 Working Directory: `/workspaces/cse15l-lab-reports`
 `cat` with Directory Path:
 Output: Error.
-This is because the argument is a directory, not a file. `cat` can take the file as the argument.
+This is because the argument is a directory, not a file. `cat` command can take the file as the argument.

 Working Directory: `/workspaces/cse15l-lab-reports`
 `cat` with File Path: